 Choosing a programming language and a framework for back-end web development is probably the toughest challenge of the whole process.
 JavaScript (Node.js), Python (Django), PHP (Laravel), Ruby (Ruby on Rails), and C#, (ASP.Net) are among the most used ones.
 We recommend .Net as it has numerous benefits over other mentioned frameworks.

-The .Net framework was developed by Microsoft.
+The .NET framework was developed by Microsoft.
 And here’s what you get if you choose this technology:

 Picking the best technologies for web application development is probably one of the most important decisions you should make before building a web solution.
 While each of the front-end and back-end components are essential in this process, programming languages and frameworks have the greatest impact on the ultimate product quality.
 The Angular framework for a client side and the .Net framework for a server side are the most optimal choices that fit well projects of all complexity levels.